 Well yus, anyway.
 For now, I hope y’all are having a great summer! <3

-onetwothreeshit asked: hey there, I need some advices regarding this girl I like and I hope you can please help me.. she already knows that I like her and uhm.. well, she's the type of girl that thinks maturely she just turned 18 and she's humble, she never had a boyfriend, she knows that I like her, she's rich but she's humble, she's smart, she's bright, she's the type of girl who deserves everything best, she doesn't smoke, she doesn't drink.. well, she's not the prettiest but i do like her for her personality..
+onetwothreeshit said: hey there, I need some advices regarding this girl I like and I hope you can please help me.. she already knows that I like her and uhm.. well, she's the type of girl that thinks maturely she just turned 18 and she's humble, she never had a boyfriend, she knows that I like her, she's rich but she's humble, she's smart, she's bright, she's the type of girl who deserves everything best, she doesn't smoke, she doesn't drink.. well, she's not the prettiest but i do like her for her personality..

 Hello rainier, I’m very flattered that someone had finally asked for advice.
 I’m happy for you, you are very lucky to find a girl like her.
 A few things interested me though.
 If she’s never had a boyfriend in her 18 years of life, there may be something wrong.
 She might be afraid of commitments, or getting hurt, or insecure about herself.
 Your job right now is to make her feel exactly the opposite of those.
 I can go for a more cliched line such as “be yourself” but that’s not enough, I would say be the guy who would be worth her trust, her love and her commitment.
 The best thing you can do right now is plow on slowly, even though she knows you like her already, you can’t simply push yourself to her.
 Offer yourself slowly, make her feel appreciated, instead of asking her to trust you; show that you are trustworthy.
 Commit to your promises, eventually you will win her heart if you really put your mind and commitment to it.